Araffe/vdc-networking-lab/readme.md

 Before proceeding with this lab, please make sure you have fulfilled all of the following prerequisites:

 - A valid subscription to Azure.
-If you don't currently have a subscription, consider setting up a free trial (https://azure.microsoft.com/en-gb/free/)
+If you don't currently have a subscription, consider setting up a free trial (https://azure.microsoft.com/en-gb/free/).
+Please note however that some trial accounts have been found to have limits on the number of compute cores available - if this is the case, it may not be possible to create the virtual machines required for this lab (6 VMs).
 - Access to the Azure CLI 2.0.
 You can achieve this in one of two ways: either by installing the CLI on the Windows 10 Bash shell (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), or by using the built-in Cloud Shell in the Azure portal - you can access this by clicking on the ">_" symbol in the top right corner of the portal.

-**1)** Using the Azure portal, click on the 'Add' button on the top left of the screen.
-Search for 'Resource Group' and then select 'Create'.
-Name the resource group 'NVA-Legal'.

-**2)** Click the 'Add' button again, but this time search for 'Cisco' - select the option entitled 'Cisco CSR 1000v Deployment with 2 NICs' and then select create.

-**3)** Name the virtual machine 'NVA-Legal' and use the username and password *labuser / M1crosoft123*.
-Select the resource group you created in step 1 (NVA-Legal).

-**4)** In the next step, select 'storage account' and create a storage account with a unique name (you will receive an error if the name is not unique).

-**5)** Select 'Public IP' and give the IP address any name (e.g. 'test').

-**6)** Assign a unique DNS label (you will receive an error if the name is not unique).

-**7)** Click on 'subnets' and accept the default options.

-**8)** Select 'OK' until the virtual appliance starts to deploy.
-Wait for the deployment to finish.

-**9)** When the virtual appliance deployment has completed, delete the entire 'NVA-Legal' resource group by navigating to the resource group overview and selecting 'delete'.

 # Initial Lab Setup <a name="setup"></a>